-1 MS. BARBARA HOULE: November 5th, 2007.
-MS. WENDY VAN TONGEREN: 2 Great.
-Okav, thank 3 you.
-So, I think everyone can see this a little bit better now.
+1 MS. BARBARA HOULE: November 5 th , 2007.
+2 MS. WENDY VAN TONGEREN: Great.
+Okay, thank 3 you.
+So, I think everyone can see this a little bit better 4 now.
 Okay, thank you.
-And, you wanted to hold this while 4 you speak?
-So, we've met -- spoken a couple of times about 5 your presentation to try and make sure that you feel 6 comfortable about how we do this together.
-7 MS. BARBARA HOULE: Yes.
-8 9 MS. WENDY VAN TONGEREN: Yes.
-So, the first thing is that you have already indicated to the 10 11 Commissioner that you are here to speak about your 12 daughter, and you have also already indicated that she is a lost loved one.
+And, you wanted to hold this while 5 you speak?
+So, we've met spoken a couple of times about 6 your presentation to try and make sure that you feel 7 comfortable about how we do this together.
+8 MS. BARBARA HOULE: Yes.
+9 MS. WENDY VAN TONGEREN: Yes.
+So, the first 10 thing is that you have already indicated to the 11 Commissioner that you are here to speak about your 12 daughter, and you have also already indicated that she is a 13 lost loved one.
 She was actually killed.
-13 MS. BARBARA HOULE: Yes.
-14 MS. WENDY VAN TONGEREN: Okay.
-So, perhaps 15 to start, would you like to -- we see some of the members 16 of your family here, but perhaps you can just go through 17 18 the family, your family, starting with your partner at the time that Cherisse was conceived and born, and the other 19 children that have been born; in other words, these 20 21 siblings or your offspring.
-MS. BARBARA HOULE: Okay.
-I was with 22 Cherisse's father for nine years, and we split up around 23 1998, and it was a very violent, abusive relationship.
-So, 24 I made the choice that I had to leave because I didn't want 25 my children seeing that violence anymore.
+14 MS. BARBARA HOULE: Yes.
+15 MS. WENDY VAN TONGEREN: Okay.
+So, perhaps 16 to start, would you like to we see some of the members 17 of your family here, but perhaps you can just go through 18 the family, your family, starting with your partner at the 19 time that Cherisse was conceived and born, and the other 20 children that have been born; in other words, these 21 siblings or your offspring.
+22 MS. BARBARA HOULE: Okay.
+I was with 23 Cherisse's father for nine years, and we split up around 24 1998, and it was a very violent, abusive relationship.
+So, 25 I made the choice that I had to leave because I didn't want my children seeing that violence anymore.
 And, after that, about a couple years after that, he came back into their lives and he asked me if he could take them to Calgary, Cherisse and Jessica.
 So, I agreed to that, and when it was time to -- for them to come back to Winnipeg, I couldn't find them.

-7 So, it was about three to four months after that I finally found them.
-My daughter Jessica happened to 8 9 phone my other sister's place and told me where they were.
-I asked to speak to their father, and he came on the phone, 10 and then he said, "The girls want to go home."
-So, my 11 12 brother and I, we went to Calgary.
-Well, before they -before my daughter Jessica phoned, there was more than one 13 occasion where me and my brother Lyle, we went to Calgary 14 to look for them, but we couldn't find them.
-So, when 15 finally we got a hold of them, they told us where they 16 lived and we went and picked them up.
-17
+So, it was about three to four months after that I finally found them.
+My daughter Jessica happened to phone my other sister's place and told me where they were.
+I asked to speak to their father, and he came on the phone, and then he said, "The girls want to go home."
+So, my brother and I, we went to Calgary.
+Well, before they -- before my daughter Jessica phoned, there was more than one occasion where me and my brother Lyle, we went to Calgary to look for them, but we couldn't find them.
+So, when finally we got a hold of them, they told us where they lived and we went and picked them up.

-18 And then they stayed with me for a while and went to school and stuff, and then their father came back.
-19 And then he was talking to the girls that he wanted them to 20 21 stay with him.
-So, then they did stay with him for a while, and then there was I quess a physical altercation 22 between him and his partner at the time.
-The police were 23 involved.
-And then the police asked them if they wanted to 24 come back to my house and they said no. 25
+And then they stayed with me for a while and went to school and stuff, and then their father came back.
+And then he was talking to the girls that he wanted them to stay with him.
+So, then they did stay with him for a while, and then there was I guess a physical altercation between him and his partner at the time.
+The police were involved.
+And then the police asked them if they wanted to come back to my house and they said no.